A detailed poster of the Mandelbrot Set, in a vintage map style

-The Mandelmap features:
+The Mandelmap poster includes:

 - Several familiar locations labeled with their colloquial names, together with accompanying illustrations.
-Find the Seahorse Valley, and see why it's named that way.
+Find the Seahorse Valley, and see visually why it's named that way.

 - Hundreds of bulbs labeled by hand according to period numbers.
 Count to infinity by even numbers, count to infinity by odd numbers, or even find the Fibonacci sequence!
 It's all there in the period numbering.